k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup.md

-### For more information about advanced setup, read below:
+### For more information about an advanced setup, read below:

 <ul>
    <li><a href="/articles/99_fabric_infras/devops/09_fabric_replace_admin_password.md">Replace the Fabric Default Admin Password</a></li>